-MSc: Doctors with two years' experience in general and acute medicine.
-Overseas students must obtain temporary registration with the General Medical Council.
-PG Dip, PG Cert: graduates in medicine, physics, nursing, radiography or other medically-related subject who have working experience in healthcare.
+PG Dip, PG Cert: Graduates in medicine, physics, nursing, radiography or other medically-related subjects who have working experience in healthcare.

 Months of entry

 This programme draws on professional expertise from many disciplines.
 Our lectures will instruct you in clinical practice, radiopharmaceutical, scientific and regulatory issues in nuclear medicine, as well as providing a solid foundation in diagnostic nuclear oncology and radionuclide therapy.
 The course features practical components, ranging from clinical observations, audit, physics and radiopharmacy experiments and original research.

 This programme will develop your skills so that you can provide safe, high-quality nuclear medicine services.